RemiAllio/MitoFinder/README.md

 If you use MitoFinder, please cite:

--  Allio, R, Schomaker‐Bastos, A, Romiguier, J, Prosdocimi, F, Nabholz, B, Delsuc, F. MitoFinder: Efficient automated large‐scale extraction of mitogenomic data in target enrichment phylogenomics.
+-  Allio, R, Schomaker‐Bastos, A, Romiguier, J, Prosdocimi, F, Nabholz, B, Delsuc, F. (2020). **MitoFinder**: Efficient automated large‐scale extraction of mitogenomic data in target enrichment phylogenomics.
 Mol Ecol Resour.
-2020; 00: 1– 14. https://doi.org/10.1111/1755-0998.13160
+20, 892-905. https://doi.org/10.1111/1755-0998.13160

 Please also cite the following references depending on the option chosen for the assembly step in MitoFinder: